tomgxz/Kraken/README.md

 |`fontDropdownItem`| string| Template for a font dropdown element for the font family dropdown in the style modal.|

 ### Validation
-To make sure that the program is robust and will not throw critical errors, all user inputs must be validated to make sure that they have inputted valid data.
+To make sure that the program is robust and will not throw critical errors, validation will be used throughout the code to ensure that the data entered by users is accurate, complete, and conforms to specific rules and constraints.
 Due to the usage of `<input>`s in the HTML code as the vast majority of the input methods, HTML can make sure that the correct data type is being inputted.
 However, some text that the user input needs to be validated to make sure that it meets certain requirements.
 Instances of this include:

 ##### Login and signup forms
 For the login and signup forms, the text inputted need to have specific parameters.
 For example, the username must have a minimum length of 3 characters, must not contain special characters, and must be unique in the database.
 To verify most of this, the `verifyFunction` subroutine is used.
 This subroutine is outlined earlier in the document.
 For specific things like checking that the username is unique, or that the password matches the given user, SQL queries are used to validate the inputs.
+The data here is verified on the client-side before being sent, and is then checked server-side to double check that the data is valid.

 ##### Website Name when creating a new site
 The website name must meet these specific requirements: